Campeche: Tourism

-Campeche is one of the least known and most overlooked colonial cities in Mexico, mostly bypassed by those visiting more famous destinations in the Yucatan peninsula.
+The city Campeche (formally known as San Francisco de Campeche) is one of the least known and most overlooked colonial cities in Mexico, mostly bypassed by those visiting more famous destinations in the Yucatan peninsula.
 The city's historic buildings are protected by decree to keep them from being destroyed or altered by the growth of the city.
 Campeche was one of the most important ports in New Spain.
-It suffered more than twenty one major pirate attacks in the colonial era.
+It suffered more than 21 major pirate attacks in the colonial era.
 After 1685, the city's main fortifications were begun taking 24 years to complete.
 They succeeded in stopping major pirate attacks, with only one, Barbillas, finding a way to enter the city in 1708.
 The fortifications consisted of a formidable wall with four main gates, three opening to land and one to the sea.
 It also included a number of forts such as San Carlos, Santa Rosa, San Juan and San Francisco.
 Stories persist that many of the mansions had tunnels to escape pirates, but these have never been found.

 The state has a number of colonial-era churches.
 The Asunción church in Dzitbalché was constructed in the 18th century, with a pointed arch doorway, choral window and bell-gable.
 The Guadalupe Church in Bécal, Calkiní was built in the 18th century.
 The San Diego Apóstol Church in Nunkiní, Calkiní was built in the late 16th and early 17th centuries.
 The church and former monastery of San Luis Obispo is located in Calkiní, built in the 17th century of stone, wood and metal over a former Mayan temple.
 The facade is simple with a bell-gable and there remains only one of its original Baroque altarpieces, which was made in the 16th century.
 The Catedral de Nuestra Señora de la Purísima Concepción is from the 16th century.
 Its façade is of worked stone with two levels marked off by two grooved pilasters.
 The San Francisco Church in Campeche was established in the 16th century although the current building dates from the 17th.
 The church marks the spot where the first mass was held on mainland America.
 Most of the state's colonial era churches are located in and near the city of Campeche, with some in Ciudad del Carmen.
 The Nuestra Señora del Carmen Church in Ciudad del Carmen was built in the 18th century.
 The Sagrado Corazón de Jesús Church was built in the 18th century in Sabancuy, Carmen.
 The church and former monastery of San Francisco de Asís was begun in the 16th century by the Franciscans in Hecelchakán.